sendgrid/sendgrid-nodejs/packages/client/README.md

 ## Install Package

 The following recommended installation requires [npm](https://npmjs.org/).
 If you are unfamiliar with npm, see the [npm docs](https://npmjs.org/doc/).
-Npm comes installed with Node.js since node version 0.8.x therefore you likely already have it.
+Npm comes installed with Node.js since node version 0.8.x, therefore, you likely already have it.

 ```sh
 npm install --save @sendgrid/client